Mwags24/Brevolium_Notebook/_posts/2020-6-11-Paper_Draft.md

 * How this fits into the broader tree
 * If Eunicea flexousa has two species of symbiont present in two seperate populations, could this mean that there are different other corals that have sepereated populations also have multiple symbionts?
     * how many coral species vs symbiont species identified
+* Brevolium is cited as found in shallow water (Lewis), is the population from deeper water considered deeper than normal? could this be a new finding about brevolium?